w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 > **Schemaless databases**
 >
-> There is no predefined schema the data must conform to before it's added to the database.
+> There is no predefined schema that the data must conform to before it's added to the database.
 > As a result, you don't need to know the structure of your data, enabling you to store all your data more easily and quickly.

 :::